ncatlab/nlab-content/pages/6/1/6/0/616/content.md

 # Contents
-* automatic table of contents goes here
+* table of contents
 {:toc}

 ##Idea##

-Directed Homotopy Theory is a variant of [[homotopy theory]] which aims to study the properties of [[directed space]]s.
+Directed Homotopy Theory is a variant of [[homotopy theory]] which aims to study the properties of [[directed spaces]].

 Much of the impetus for the theory  comes from work on modelling concurrent process.
 It can also be seen as a way of studying an 'evolving' space.
-This is discussed in more detail in the entry on [[motivation for directed homotopy]].

 The following examples illustrate the sort of problems that arise:

 ##Example##

 The example uses two directed spaces that are slightly different and use a [[pospace]], i.e. a space with a closed partial order.
 (Both these use a rectangle with order $(x,y)\leq (x\prime, y\prime)$ if and only if $|y\prime - y| \leq x\prime - x$, so the [[future cone]] of any point is a cone symmetric about a horizontal line through the point and with edges at $\pm 45$ degrees to that line.)